 How does Google handle the user intent?

-Rankbrain set search queries in a way that suits the best results according to the asked query.
+Rankbrain set search queries in a way that suits them best results according to the asked query.

 If you want to know all about ranbrain and how it works then you should read this blog.

-Mainly, the google handles user intent by focusing on the query meanings.
-There are many queries which have multiple and different meanings which I’ve discussed below.
+Mainly, Google handles user intent by focusing on query meanings.
+There are many queries that have multiple and different meanings which I’ve discussed below.